thomashallam/NHSUserResearchPanel/Content/panel-guidelines.md

 Typically a list of respondents for a survey, who have additionally opted in to join a panel for future research

-**Private panel**
+**Closed / Private panel**
 This is most common in the research industry:
-- a spreadsheet / database of members
+- often a spreadsheet (or database) of members
-- usage of a crm/mailing system
+- use of a crm / mailing system
-- custom panel / tools
+- use bespoke panel tools
 - How it works:
   - Participants are segmented and sampled
   - Those selected are individually invited to the research project